-We recently heard that trains of the future could come with fingerprint scanners and digital signaling, but the last century has also seen some hugely impressive innovation, revolutionising public transportation around the globe.
+While the trains of the future could come with fingerprint scanners and digital signaling, the last century has also seen some hugely impressive innovation, revolutionising public transportation around the globe.

 Whether they’re speeding like a bullet across Japan at 137mph, tilting around the UK’s rail lines at 125mph or speeding under channels or floating above the tracks in China, there’s plenty of rail innovation to celebrate from the last 100 years - and earlier.